Change is inevitable, and we all face life-altering decisions at some point.

-This is great in theory, but in reality, these dreams are often so big and their timeline unknown, that it’s easy to never actually do them.
+This is great in theory, but these dreams are often so big and their timeline unknown that it’s easy to never actually do them.

-By creating more realistic and time-sensitive lists, you’re much more likely to accomplish these new things you’d like to do, and will inevitably bring change to your life.
+By creating more realistic and time-sensitive lists, you’re much more likely to accomplish these new things you’d like to do, which will inevitably bring change to your life.

-These can be small, “host a dinner party”, or big, “travel out of the country”, it’s up to you!
+These can be small, “hosting a dinner party,” or big, “traveling out of the country.”

-My list is in the making, but the idea is to get my husband and I out of our usual haunts.
+My list is in the making, but the idea is to get my husband and me out of our usual haunts.

-We live in Chicago which is known for its plethora of unique neighborhoods, yet we head to the same areas and establishments nearly every weekend.
+We live in Chicago, known for its plethora of unique neighborhoods, yet we head to the same areas and establishments nearly every weekend.

-It’s summer so we can bike which lets us see more of the city we have called home for over 8 years!
+It’s summer, so we can bike, letting us see more of the city we have called home for over 8 years!

-My hope is to have a whole new list of “go-to” streets and restaurants.
+I hope to have a new list of “go-to” streets and restaurants.

 Make a New Friend